ToniWonKanobi/theoveranalyzed.net/posts/2015/1/12/we-love-cars.md

 @@ Title=We Love Cars
 @@ Date=2015-01-12 09:00
 @@ Description=Why is it that we humans dedicate so much space to our personal transportation devices?
 Could it be because we absolutely love them?
-@@ Tags=cars, culture, anthony, porsche, nsx, 911, corvette
+@@ Tags=cars, culture, Anthony, Porsche, NSX, 911, Corvette
 @@ Image=http://www.total911.com/wp-content/uploads/2014/10/Porsche-964-driving.jpg

 Joseph Stromberg from [Vox](http://www.vox.com/xpress/2014/11/18/7236471/cars-pedestrians-roads) on an interesting illustration by Claes Tingvall: